Bear Sylvester: Introduction and dyslexia

 In an interview with Allison Jones of Inside Soap, Lee said that Bear is "bubbly on the surface" due to the issues he has unknowingly faced throughout his life due to his dyslexia.
-He explained that at the beginning of Bear's tenure, the character was "blagging it quite a lot" since he knew he that he was not the first choice for the job.
+He explained that at the beginning of Bear's tenure, the character was "blagging it quite a lot" since he knew that he was not the first choice for the job.
 Another issue upon his hiring is Bear becoming a suspect in Jimmi Clay's (Adrian Lewis Morgan) wrongful imprisonment.
 Everybody at the Mill shows support for him, with the exception of Bear.
 The staff notice, and begin to turn against him, and Daniel asks Bear if he has an issue with Jimmi.
 Bear reveals that when he was 15, he and his pregnant girlfriend Sharmaine Conway (India Semper-Hughes) were treated by Jimmi.
 Jimmi informed Sharmaine about the option of abortion, and despite Bear wanting her to keep the baby, she terminated the pregnancy.
 Despite this, Bear insists that he would never attempt to imprison Jimmi.
 Lee felt that Bear's confidence is affected after his colleagues suspected him of being involved.
 However, Lee explained that in spite of his initial issues within the job, Bear is finding ways to make the job work for him and opined that he will get better.